jscrane/TTS/PWM.md

 Here Clock = 16e6, Prescaler = 1 (set by CS10 above) and TOP = 1200/2.
 This gives a fixed frequency of about 13kHz.

-The PWM duty cycle is changed around line 450 in sound:
+The PWM duty cycle is changed in sound():

 ```c++
 	if (duty != OCR1A) {